 - Prince’s Gate Hotel

 - Sudima Hotel Lake Rotorua

-Check out the 10 Best Accommodations in Rotorua for Foodies for more information on our top picks.
+Check out the 15 Best Hotels in Rotorua for more information on our top picks.

 Day 5 – Explore Rotorua

-If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents (more info on Klook, Viator or Tripadvisor).
-Otherwise, you might be interested in diving into the New Zealand farming industry at Agrodome (on Viator, Tripadvisor and KKday).
-See more experiences listed below, as well as dining recommendations in The Foodie Guide to Rotorua.
+If you haven’t tried Maori food yet, head to Whakawerawera Living Maori Village to see how they cook food using the village’s geothermal vents (more info on Viator and Klook).
+Otherwise, you might be interested in diving into the New Zealand farming industry at Agrodome.
+See more experiences listed below, as well as dining recommendations in The Food Guide to Rotorua.

 Food Experiences in Rotorua

-- Try a Maori hangi (more info on Viator and Tripadvisor)
+- Try a Maori hangi at Te Pa Tu (more info on Viator and Klook) or Mitai Maori Village

 - Do a blueberry orchard tour